HazyResearch/deepdive/doc/greenplum.md

 This documentation provides a simple installation guide for [GreenPlum](http://www.gopivotal.com/products/pivotal-greenplum-database) to work with DeepDive.
 We will use the single-node mode of GreenPlum for demonstration purposes.
 It should work identically with the multi-node configuration.

 **After installing GreenPlum, DeepDive should work well with it.
 The rest steps are identical with the documentation for [PostgreSQL](postgresql.html)**.
+There are a few caveats though, in the following section:

+## Important notes for GreenPlum users

+- Be sure to refer to [GreenPlum manuals](http://media.gpadmin.me/wp-content/uploads/2012/11/GPDBAGuide.pdf).

+- Users should add `DISTRIBUTED BY` clause in all `CREATE TABLE` commands. **Do not use variable id** as distribution key. **Do not use** distribution key that is **not initially assigned**.

 ## Note